loyjoy/academy/basic/menu/data/data.md

 With the button 'Delete all entries' you can delete all variables.
 They are automatically deleted after 60 days.

 ### 8. Files
-In this section you can check whether files have been uploaded by the customer.
+In this section, you can check whether files have been uploaded by the customer.
 You can only see the files themselves in the area of the customer who has uploaded a file.
 With the button 'Delete all entries' you can delete all variables.
 They are automatically deleted after 60 days.